(Subject to change)

 - Self-publishing effectively with ebooks, print-on-demand or traditional printing

 - Producing a video book trailer and helping it go viral

 MARKETING AND SOCIAL MEDIA

-If you want to find success as a writer — whether through traditional publishing or self-publishing — you need a website.
-It’s critical for effective marketing (online and offline), as well as long-term career growth.
-Whether your website is one day old or 10 years old, you want to make sure the resources that you’ve put into your site will pay off with more readers and lead to more sales and opportunities for your career.
-Learn best practices for design and content, the most important visual areas to focus on, plus search-based strategies to help bring readers to your door.
-No need to be a techie or understand jargon — this session speaks to all skill levels.
+Whether your website is one day old or 10 years old, you want to make sure the resources that you’ve put into your site will pay off with more readers, more sales and more opportunities for your career.
+Learn about the five biggest mistakes that authors make with their websites that can affect their usefulness and impact.
+You’ll also learn best practices for design and content, the most important visual areas to focus on (where do visitors’ eyes land first and how can you take advantage of that?), plus valuable online strategies to help grow your career.